CharaChorder/docs/docs/CharaChorder Two.rst

 A1 Layer
 ^^^^^^^^

 The A1 layer is the main layer that is active by default.
-The CC English layout has all 26 letters of the English alphabet on the A1 layer so that you can access all of them without having to hold or press anything else.
+The :ref:`CC English layout<CC2 CCEnglish Layout>` has all 26 letters of the English alphabet on the A1 layer so that you can access all of them without having to hold or press anything else.
 Your device will always be in the A1 layer upon boot.